mslinklater/retrotools/README.md

 # retrotools

 So WTF is this ?
-Well, it's just a bunch of 8bit code and stuff that I've lumped together into one application.
+Well, it's just a bunch of 8bit code tools and stuff that I've lumped together into one application.
 It started out as an Atari 2600 emulator but it's morphing into a large pile of miscellaneous stuff to do with 8bit machines.
 Good luck getting it to do anything useful.

 ## Some videos